-Driving while impaired by drugs or medication is a dangerous and highly reprehensible behaviour that is severely punished by the Criminal Code and the Highway Safety Code.
+Driving while impaired by alcohol, drugs or medication is a dangerous behaviour that is severely punished under the Criminal Code and the Highway Safety Code.

 The Criminal Code is a federal law that applies in all Canadian provinces and territories.
-It sets out the provisions and penalties related to impaired driving, including prison time, fines, driving prohibition periods, etc.
+It sets out the rules and penalties that apply in the event of driving offences involving alcohol, drugs and medication: prison time, fines, driving prohibition periods, etc.

-Refusing to blow into a breathalyzer or perform physical coordination tests is a criminal offence that automatically results in stiffer penalties.
+Refusing to submit to the tests ordered by a police officer is a criminal offence that automatically results in the stiffest penalties.

 The law not only prohibits impaired driving, but also having the care or control of a vehicle while impaired.
-Here are some situations that can have the same consequences as impaired driving:
+Here are some situations that can have the same consequences as driving while impaired:

-The Highway Safety Code is a provincial law that applies only in Québec.
-It sets out administrative measures and penalties that can be imposed at 2 specific times.
+The Highway Safety Code (HSC) is a provincial law that applies only in Québec.
+It sets out administrative measures and penalties that can be imposed for impaired driving.

 These measures also apply to off-road vehicles travelling on public roadways, trails and any other area of use where the HSC does not apply.